SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     .. image:: images/error_report.png
        :alt: error_report ::= '["' copy_of_request '","' error_msg '",' error_info ("," ignored_value)* "]"

+Essentially this boils down to:
+  1) ignore additional entries in the list-part of reports
+  #) ignore extra keys in the qualifiers, structure report and error report mappings
+  #) ignore message fields which are not used in the definition of the messages (i.e. for `describe`)
+  #) treat needed, but missing data as null (or an empty string, depending on context)
+  #) if a specifier contains more ":" than you can handle, use the part you understand, ignore the rest.
+     (i.e. treat `activate module:parameter` as `activate module`, ignoring the `:parameter` part)
+  #) upon parsing a value, when you know it should be one element from an Enum (which SHOULD be transported as integer),
+     if you find a string instead and that string is one of the names from the Enum, use that entry.
+  #) check newer versions of the specification and check the issues as well, as the above may change.

 Complying to these rules maximise to possibility of future + backwards compatibility.

+*note: also check* `SECoP Issue 36: Dynamic units`_ *as it may have implications for a certain implementation.*

 Licences